-To use, lay on a flat surface and place the balls on the back of your head, level with your eyes, between your head and the ground.
+To use BeCalm Balls, lay on a flat surface and place the balls on the back of your head.
+They should be opposite your eyes between your head and the ground.
 When in place, the head should feel balanced and supported.
 (Adjust the balls so that they are only as far apart as your eyeballs.)

 Once you’ve assumed this position, simply relax in this savasana-like pose for 5-15 minutes and observe your neck tension melt away.
 This is a great time to meditate or listen to a podcast after a long day of computer work.
 Becalm balls are rooted in osteopathic craniosacral therapy; they’re designed to “interrupt our stress cycle by triggering the body’s natural ability to bring it to a standstill,” which the makers call “a therapeutic stillpoint.”

 When placed behind your head for just a few minutes, Becalm Balls “bring you into ‘stillpoint’, allowing your body to repair and renew itself.”

 Pearl Butter has been blowing up among plant-based eaters for a few weeks now.
 The company makes rainbow-colored adaptogenic coconut butters that add a colorful, dairy-free twist to everything from bulletproof coffee and grain bowls to sweet potatoes and baked goods.
 (Adaptogens are natural compounds that help the body “adapt” to stress.)

 PB’s bright blue spirulina-infused “Brain Butter” is made with ginkgo and antioxidant rich spirulina for enhanced mood and energy.
 Use it to make the illest mermaid toast in town, or dress up your child’s vegetables with a colorful surprise.
 Remember: this isn’t coconut oil; it’s coconut butter.
 So it tastes like butter, but it’s vegan.